 Before you read this, go to the Neptune Theatre website and buy a ticket for Old Stock: A Refugee Loves Story because if they haven’t sold out yet, they will.
 The review will be here when you’re done.

 The best musical theatre is the kind that can speak to an era without beating you over the head with its message.
 Think West Side Story, Fiddler on the Roof and Cabaret.
 Musicals with a message.
-Time will tell if Old Stock will make it to that upper echelon, but as far as Canadian musicals go, it’s one of the best this reviewer has ever seen.
+Time will tell if Old Stock will make it to that upper echelon, but it’s one of the best this reviewer has ever seen as far as Canadian musicals go.

 Playing the young lovers Coady and Da Costa are a perfect pair.
 Da Costa’s awkward charm radiates through the theatre, making him an instantly likeable underdog.
 He’s an ideal foil to Coady with her perfect Romanian accent, wringing every possible laugh out of her dialogue.